 Meet Our Head of School

-Oliver Williams is the Director of the New Technology Institute.
+Oliver Williams is the Deputy Head of the Birmingham Institute of Creative Arts.
 Learn more about his background, his interests and what he enjoys about working for the School and the University.

 What did you study at University?